-Which form of business suits you?
+Which business structure suits you?

-Which form of business suits you?
+Which business structure suits you?

-A sole proprietorship is a form of business in which a person owns and operates the business in his or her own name.
+A sole trader is a type of business in which a person owns and operates the business in his or her own name.
 It is easy to start and requires no start-up capital to get started.
 One of the biggest advantages of a sole proprietorship is that it is simple and has less administrative requirements.
 Since it does not require you as an owner to enter with any capital, an individual firm also has minimal start-up costs.
 As the owner of an individual firm, you have full control over the company and all decisions, but you are also personally responsible for all debts and contracts.
 In an individual firm, there is also no difference between the company and the owner's finances.
 An individual company may only have one owner.
-It is basically a form of business where you, as the owner, are given permission to conduct business in your name and is suitable for sole proprietors, consultants and small-scale businesses that do not require large investments or employees.
+It is basically a business structure where you, as the owner, is given permission to conduct business in your name and is suitable for sole proprietors, consultants and small-scale businesses that do not require large investments or employees.
 If you want to test a business idea without making big financial commitments from the start, an individual company can also be an easy way to get started, and then turn it into a limited company at a later date.

-Trading Companies
+Trading partnerships

 Limited partnership